PRF Research Grants

 PRF Research Grants are established with an initial June 1 - May 31 project period.
 Units may request an alternate start date, however, it may not be any earlier than June 1 and no later than September 1.

 No-cost extensions may be requested through the department/college/school or EVPRP using the "Purdue Prior Approval" form found at: http://www.purdue.edu/sps/, A – Z Index, Prior Approval Instructions – Internal.
-Send completed form to Amy Wright, EVPRP account assistant, email@example.com
+Send completed form to the EVPRP Business Office at email@example.com

 Normally, a one-year grant would not be approved for a no-cost extension exceeding a total of two additional years.